andersundsehr/rah/README.md

 ###### TODO

 - needed:
-  - RAH_AUTH_IPS
-  - RAH_BASIC_AUTH
+  - change footer info (Total Disk Usage)
+    - show percentage of storage used in relation to RAH_MAX_DISK_USAGE
+    - Show warning if the storage is not available anymore
+  - add cronjob for background deletions `console background:cleanup-old-deployments -vvv`
   - CI build
-- if the time is good:
-  - add cronjob for background deletions of old deployments
 - maybe:
   - defaultDeployment remove/or implement
   - deleteIfMissingMr remove/or implement
   - deleteIfMissingBranch remove/or implement
+  - add url to repo
+  - add url to branch